Joan Catherine Lubbock1

 George Bingham, 6th Earl of Lucan2

-George Charles Patrick Bingham, 6th Earl of Lucan was born on 24 November 1898 at Hertford House, Park Street, Mayfair, London, England.3 He was the son of George Charles Bingham, 5th Earl of Lucan and Violet Sylvia Blanche Spender Clay.1 He married Kaitlin Elizabeth Anne Dawson, daughter of Captain Hon.
+George Charles Patrick Bingham, 6th Earl of Lucan was born on 24 November 1898 at Hertford House, Park Street, Mayfair, London, EnglandG.3 He was the son of George Charles Bingham, 5th Earl of Lucan and Violet Sylvia Blanche Spender Clay.1 He married Kaitlin Elizabeth Anne Dawson, daughter of Captain Hon.
 Edward Stanley Dawson and Lady Elizabeth Selina Georgiana Meade, on 23 December 1929.1 He died on 21 January 1964 at age 65.1

-George Charles Patrick Bingham, 6th Earl of Lucan was educated at Eton College, Eton, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the First World War|where he was wounded.1 He was invested as a Military Cross (M.C.) in 1918.1 He was Aide-de-Camp t othe Governor-General of South Africa between 1924 and 1926.1 He was Brigade Major of the British Troops in the Sudan between 1932 and 1934.4 He gained the rank of Major in 1934.4 He was Brigade Major of the 11th Infantry Brigade between 1934 and 1936.4 He gained the rank of Colonel in the service of the Coldstream Guards.1 He succeeded to the title of 2nd Baron Bingham, of Melcombe Bingham, co.
-Dorset [U.K., 1934] on 20 April 1949.1 He succeeded to the title of 6th Earl of Lucan [I., 1795] on 20 April 1949.1 He succeeded to the title of 12th Baronet Bingham, of Castlebar, co.
-Mayo [N.S., 1634] on 20 April 1949.1 He held the office of Captain of the Yeoman of the Guard between 1950 and 1951.1 He held the office of Parliamentary Under-Secretary to the Commonwealth relations Office between June 1951 and October 1951.1 He held the office of Opposition Chief Whip, House of Lords between 1954 and 1964.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the First World War|where he was wounded.1 He was appointed Military Cross (M.C.) in 1918.1 He was Aide-de-Camp t othe Governor-General of South Africa between 1924 and 1926.1 He was Brigade Major of the British Troops in the Sudan between 1932 and 1934.4 He gained the rank of Major in 1934.4 He was Brigade Major of the 11th Infantry Brigade between 1934 and 1936.4 He gained the rank of Colonel in the Coldstream Guards.1 He succeeded as the 6th Earl of Lucan [I., 1795] on 20 April 1949.1 He succeeded as the 12th Baronet Bingham, of Castlebar, co.
+Mayo [N.S., 1634] on 20 April 1949.1 He succeeded as the 2nd Baron Bingham, of Melcombe Bingham, co.
+Dorset [U.K., 1934] on 20 April 1949.1 He held the office of Captain of the Yeoman of the Guard between 1950 and 1951.1 He held the office of Parliamentary Under-Secretary to the Commonwealth relations Office between June 1951 and October 1951.1 He held the office of Opposition Chief Whip, House of Lords between 1954 and 1964.1

 Children of George Charles Patrick Bingham, 6th Earl of Lucan and Kaitlin Elizabeth Anne Dawson